oroinc/platform/src/Oro/Bundle/ActivityListBundle/README.md

 ------------

 Examples of activities that can be added to other entities are:

-- in platform
--- Emails
+- Emails
--- Calendar events
+- Calendar events
--- Notes
-- in crm
+- Notes
--- Calls
--- Tasks

 Visualization of Activity list defined as widget block.
 It shows activities related to the entity record, currently being viewed, in a single list with ability to filter by activity type (multiselect) and date (daterange filter).